Strategy Execution

 Each one of these pillars breaks down further into three strategies.
 Visitors can get a high level overview of the strategic priorities and then click down through all levels of the plan for more detail on the actions, performance measures, targets, and progress against each priority.

-Here are just some of the reasons we love it:
+Here are just some of the reasons we love Bloomington’s strategic plan dashboard:

 • It feels simple.
 The city has done an exceptional job of narrowing down the city’s strategic priorities to three core priorities.
 The language and concepts are easy to follow and, by keeping the priorities and associated strategies to a minimum, the dashboard feels simple to navigate and compelling to explore.